 Tori Spelling Has Money Seized From Bank Account Amid Financial Woes

 The 47-year-old owes American Express $88,731,25.
-After the lawsuit was filed against the Beverly Hills 90210 actress, a default judgement against her was made in March 2017.
+After the lawsuit was filed against the Beverly Hills 90210 actress, a default judgment against her was made in March 2017.
 While American Express seems to be after their money, so is City National Bank.
-A second case opened the same year the lawsuit was filed in 2016 against she and her husband Dean McDermott.
+A second case opened the same year the lawsuit was filed in 2016 against her and husband Dean McDermott.
 The case states that they owe more than $266,000 to City National Bank and this is currently ongoing.

 While these cases have hovered over Spelling the last four-and-a-half years, fans have accused her of trying to gain money off her children in the meantime via social media, although she has denied this.
 She also joked about her financial situation when the popular 90s show was rebooted in 2019 saying, "That was a decision I made and we made together to put that in there," she explained on Good Day New York.
 Spelling's character seemingly had financial troubles on the show as well.
 "That's such speculation, media loves to talk about it, so we were like, 'Let's face it straight on.
 Let's put it in there."